 Some Public Authorities have contrived their own format for the applications.
 However, there is no compulsion under the law to stick to such a format.
 Applications can't be rejected on the basis that they were not in the recommended format.

 It totally depends upon you to identify what you must include in your application.
-The goal of writing a compelling RTI application is simple – to empower the public authority to provide you the information you look for.
+The goal of writing a compelling RTI application is simple – to empower the public authority to provide you with the information you look for.

 The Right to Information Act stretches out to the entire of India with the exception of the territory of Jammu and Kashmir.
 All residents including Indians living abroad have the option to look for information.
 This infers the individual looking for information must be an individual and not a partnership, society, or some other public authority.
 Neither people of Indian Origin nor outside nationals can profit from the advantages under this Act.